A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Results

 Comparing the observed and theoretical luminosity distributions, we find very good agreement below $\log (L / L_\odot) = 5.4$ (except for I\,Zw\,18).
-Above $\log (L / L_\odot) = 5.6$, in the theoretical distribution there are far more models present than what is observed.
-The theoretical upper luminosity limits are in practice set by the adopted mass-loss rates, which are lower at low metallicity.
+Above $\log (L / L_\odot) = 5.6$, the theoretical distributions contain far more models than observed.
+The theoretical upper luminosity limits are, in practice, set by the adopted mass-loss rates, which are lower at low metallicity.
 Therefore, the tension with the (nearly constant) observed upper luminosity limit significantly increases with decreasing metallicity.
-At the right side of each panel of Fig.\,\ref{fig:ldist}, we write the Poisson probability $p_\mathrm{pois}$ to draw as many or fewer cool SGs as are observed above $\log (L / L_\odot) = 5.6$, given the number that is expected from the theory population.
-For all galaxies, these Poisson probabilities are below $10^{-7}$, meaning that the absence of observed cool SGs with $\log (L / L_\odot) > 5.6$ cannot plausibly be explained by chance.
+At the right side of each panel of Fig.\,\ref{fig:ldist}, we list the Poisson probability $p_\mathrm{pois}$ to draw as many or fewer cool SGs as observed above $\log (L / L_\odot) = 5.6$, given the number expected from the theoretical population.
+For all galaxies, these Poisson probabilities lie below $10^{-7}$, meaning that the absence of observed cool SGs with $\log (L / L_\odot) > 5.6$ cannot plausibly be explained by chance.